Categories

 Our spaces

-As Guardian columnist Simon Jenkins points out, it can make sense to turn buildings from a “towering liability to a community asset” that will benefit everyone.
-It is quite another to write off the value of church buildings in enriching people’s lives with their centuries of history and the spectacular quiet spaces they offer.
+It can make sense to turn buildings into community assets that will benefit everyone but the value of church buildings, in enriching people’s lives with their centuries of history and the spectacular quiet spaces they offer, should not be forgotten.

 “Here are traces and echoes of hundreds of years of hands and feet and voices of artists, craftsmen, children, of nesting birds and wildflowers.
 Here are memories of christenings, weddings and funerals.
 And memories, too, of those who have died in war.”